 Q4: Are there cash buyers in Upper Arlington?

 For sure.
 If you’re trying to sell my house fast in Upper Arlington, both local and national investors are active there.
+The higher property values actually attract more cash buyers.

 Q5: How do I avoid scams when selling for cash?